Rithesh-2005/DevOps_Assignment_02/README.md

 ## 1. Problem Statement

-[cite_start]To design and implement a complete, automated CI/CD workflow for a web-based ticket booking application using Git, Docker, Jenkins, and Kubernetes[cite: 3, 5].
+To design and implement a complete, automated CI/CD workflow for a web-based ticket booking application using Git, Docker, Jenkins, and Kubernetes.

 ---